FIDO CEO Victoria Edwards is a member of techUK’s Climate Council and heads its Accelerating Clean Tech Adoption Working Group.

 By expanding innovation incentives into adoption as well as rewards for trying, even if it fails, governments share the risk and ensure lessons are learned faster for benefit of us all.

-Only policy-makers can do this, and that is where the techUK working group is focussed at the moment.
+Only policy-makers can do this, and that is where the techUK working group is focused at the moment.

 We want to work with Government on a framework for incentivising adoption based on measurable outcomes using tools like benchmarks, best practice and shared process change expertise.